 We definitely focused on the basics first.
 For a start, we had to work out which markets offered us the biggest sales opportunities.
 Then we had to ensure that goods could be shipped safely and quickly there.

 With all that in place, were you confident customers would be comfortable using an English language website?

 For example, in Russia we discovered that bloggers had translated all the important sections of our website to help people there use it.
-It was great, so to thank them, we gave the bloggers some free shirts and accessories!
+It was great, so to thank them we gave the bloggers some free shirts and accessories!

 When selling internationally, you need to have some points on your website that build customers' confidence.
-One of those is association with a trusted brand and as PayPal is one of the biggest payments brands, people know it and accept it as safe and secure.
+One of those is association with a trusted brand.
+We use PayPal, which is one of the biggest payments brands; people know it and accept it as safe and secure.

 So a lot of it comes down to helping build a good reputation for your business?

 PayPal has amazing reach and having one payment service provider that covers a lot of countries and is easy to integrate across all devices is key for our expansion.
 It means we can get to market very quickly.
 Plus, customers who use it already know the 'rules' and can pay in their own currency.
-That definitely increases conversion rates at check-out - which, ultimately, is what any retail business is all about.
+That definitely increases conversion rates at checkout - which, ultimately, is what any retail business is all about.

-CM: What next for the business?
+Finally, what's next for the business?

 More of the same hopefully.
 We are constantly monitoring opportunities in all countries.
 In the short-term, that means a dedicated site in America.
 After that, we'll see.